Skip to content

 Testing from command line

-If you’d like to test in-app and push notifications via the command-line, you can send a single notification through the terminal via cURL and the messaging API.
+If you’d like to test in-app and push notifications via the command-line interface, you can send a single notification through the terminal via cURL and the messaging API.
 You will need to replace the following fields with the correct values for your test case:

-• YOUR_EXTERNAL_USER_ID - available by searching for a profile on the Search Users page
+• YOUR_EXTERNAL_USER_ID (Search for a profile on the Search Users page.)

 • YOUR_KEY1 (optional)